naveen-kulkarni/respond-ai/Readme.md

 Install and configure the web server on each instance using shell script.

-Create RDS Instance:
+Created RDS Instance:
 created an RDS instance using Terraform in the private subnet.

-Create an ELB:
+Created an ELB:
 created an auto scaling group and associate it with the launch configuration.
 Set up health checks for the instances. created an ELB using Terraform and associate it with the auto scaling group.
 Configure the listeners and health checks.
 Ensure that the ELB is associated with the public subnets.